-Q x.
-Are there more outcomes the strategy should focus on?
-If so, please explain.

-Q x.
-Do you agree with the potential areas of focus for the strategy?
+Q 8 Do you agree with the proposed outcomes?
 If not, please explain why.
+5 Q9 Are there more outcomes the strategy should focus on?
+If so, please explain what they are.
+5 Q 10 Do you agree with the potential areas of focus for the strategy?
+If not, please explain why.

-Q x.
-Which of these areas would be most important to prioritise?
+Which of these areas of focus would be most important to prioritise?